sadekcric/assignment-8-book-review/README.md

 ## Getting Started

-To start reading books on Book Blaze, simply visit the [website](https://www.bookblaze.com) and start browsing the available collection.
+To start reading books on Book Vibe, simply visit the [website](https://www.bookVibe.com) and start browsing the available collection.
 No sign-up or registration is required!

 ## Usage